An Overview of the OJ Simpson Murder Trial, the Trial of the Century

-Only a few high profile trials have received as much attention as the infamous O.J.
-Simpson murder trial, which ruled the media headlines and private conversations for many years.
-A popular actor and pro-footballer, O.J.
-Simpson was charged for the double homicide of Nicole Brown Simpson, his ex-wife and Ronald Lyle Goldman, a close personal friend and waiter.
+Few court trials received as much attention as the OJ Simpson murder trial, both before and after.
+Professional athlete, actor, and sports newscaster O.J.
+Simpson was charged with the double homicide of Nicole Brown Simpson, his ex-wife, and Ronald Lyle Goldman, a close personal friend and waiter.

-The incident occurred in June 1994 and the trial lasted for eight months.
-The criminal trial began in the court back in November 1994 and an initial verdict was announced in October 1995.
+The murder occurred in June 1994, and the criminal trial began in November 1994.
+The trial lasted eight months, and an initial verdict was announced in October 1995.
 At the time, the O.J.
-Simpson murder trial was touted to be the most publicized trial in the country’s history and was closely followed by almost everyone.
+Simpson murder trial was touted as the most publicized trial in the country’s history and was closely followed by people worldwide.

-A popular celebrity in the 70’s and 80’s, O.J.
-Simpson had retired from the National Football League (NFL) and then turned his career to sports casting and acting.
-On the night of the incident, both Nicole and Ronald were found dead outside her condominium in California.
-Both bodies were discovered on the entrance way to the condo.
-Crucial evidence was found that suggested the involvement of OJ Simpson and it was suspected that he was responsible for both of the murders.
+On the night of the incident, Nicole and Ronald were found dead outside her condominium in California.
+Both bodies were discovered on the entranceway to the condo.
+Crucial evidence suggested the involvement of OJ Simpson, and it was suspected that he was responsible for both murders.

-Upon giving him an option to turn himself in, Simpson did not report to the police station as notified, but he instead assembled a team of high profile lawyers, including his close friend Robert Kardashian.
+Upon giving him the option to turn himself in, he did not report to the police station as notified.
+Still, he assembled a team of high-profile lawyers, including his close friend Robert Kardashian.
 They addressed the media with a public note from Simpson himself.

-As the most publicized case in U.S. history, it is believed that the state of California spent well over $20 million on this trial alone as it started to garner more attention than the infamous Charles Manson murders.
-In 1995, he pleaded “not guilty” to both counts of murder.
+As the most publicized case in U.S. history, the state of California spent well over $20 million on trial.
+It garnered more attention than the infamous Charles Manson murders.
 The prosecution was convinced that Simpson was behind the murders despite a minimal amount of evidence linking him to the crimes.

-They did use the DNA evidence found in the bloody footprints, hair samples and different clothing articles at the crime scene and from his home.
-To prepare for his defense, Simpson brought together a formidable legal team including Robert Shapiro, F. Lee Bailey, Johnnie Cochran and Alan Dershowitz.
 After several months of intense trial proceedings, the jury announced the verdict of “not guilty” on both murder counts.
-Despite the telling DNA evidence, the lack of conviction was blamed upon mismanagement of the case by the Los Angeles Police Department (LAPD).
+Despite the telling DNA evidence, the lack of conviction was blamed upon the mismanagement of the case by the Los Angeles Police Department (LAPD).

 Simpson Arrested Again

-In 2007, Simpson was arrested on six charges of assault, conspiracy, burglary and robbery.
-With an initial bail bond set at $125,000, Simpson pleaded not guilty to the charges of assault, robbery and kidnapping.
+In 2007, Simpson was arrested on six charges of assault, conspiracy, burglary, and robbery.
+With an initial bail bond set at $125,000, the football player-turned-actor pleaded not guilty to the charges of assault, theft, and kidnapping.
 His bail amount was doubled in January 2008.

 New Book By Private Investigator Bill Dear Claims that O.J.
 Simpson is Not Guilty